cmosetick/docker-ghost-ssl/README.md

 * Using PPA's for Nginx and Node.js installation
 * Increasing maximum file upload size for Nginx.
+* Making sure that the containers are restarted upon host reboot ^^ Important ^^

-The two major changes to make the admin area ONLY be served via TLS/SSL is to `nginx.conf` and `config.js`
+The two major changes to make the admin area ONLY be served via TLS/SSL are to `nginx.conf` and `config.js`

 NOTE Currently this project will not work correctly for those wanting to try this on systems running [boot2docker](http://boot2docker.io/) on Mac or Windows.
 The main reason is because the port mapping will go to the Linux boot2docker host instead of your Mac/Windows system.
 Future updates to Docker / boot2docker may change this.

 e.g. This is more for a __production run__ of Ghost running under Docker on bare metal or cloud based VM, than a local development environment.

 ### Docker Hub repositories
 Automated builds of the images have been configured in Docker Hub: